nsidc/granule-metgen/README.md

 #### Troubleshooting metgenc process
-* MetGenC processing, `metgenc process -d -c init/xxxxx.ini`, must be run at the ~/metgenc level in the vm's virtual environment, e.g., `vagrant@vmpolark2:~/metgenc$`.
+EG 1.
+MetGenC processing, `metgenc process -d -c init/xxxxx.ini`, must be run at the ~/metgenc level in the vm's virtual environment, e.g., `vagrant@vmpolark2:~/metgenc$`.
 If you run it in the data/, or init/, or any other directory, you'll see errors like:
 ```